-- Students are challenged to questions using full sentences ("Say it again but say it better") - Specialist language is recalled verbally (choral calling of technical terms) - Teachers model for and guide students on the correct use of spoken language - Teachers build in opportunities for students to discuss ideas within lessons.
-Allowing them to work with different students so that they are exposed to a range of ideas - Teachers give students a chance to challenge each other verbally, developing their reasoning.
+- Students are challenged to respond to questions using full sentences. - Teachers model and guide students on the correct use of spoken language. - Teachers build in opportunities for students to discuss ideas within lessons.
+Allowing them to work collaboratively with different students to expose them to a range of ideas. - Teachers give students a chance to challenge each other verbally, developing their reasoning. - Students to be taught basic rules and manners when taking part in discussions and listening to others one voice policy.